awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-attributes.md

 | P\-Charge\-Info | The party responsible for the charges associated with the call\. | System | $\.Media\.Sip\.Headers\.P\-Charge\-Info |
 | From | The identity of the end user associated with the request\. | System | $\.Media\.Sip\.Headers\.From |
 | To | Information about the called party or the recipient of the request\.  | System | $\.Media\.Sip\.Headers\.To |

+**Note**
+Telephony metadata is not consistent across all telephony providers\.
+In some cases, this may result in empty values\.